ivoryjlew-oss/-interviewlens/README.md

 ## First-Time Setup

-On first launch, InterviewLens walks you through a 3-step setup:
+On first launch, Phorya walks you through a 3-step setup:

 **Step 1 — Choose your primary AI provider**
-Select which AI model powers your experience.
-All five providers are supported — pick the one you have a key for.
+Select which AI model powers Phorya.
+All five providers are supported.

 **Step 2 — Enter your API keys**
 Your primary provider’s key is required.
-You can optionally add keys for other providers at the same time.
-Each provider has a direct link to get your key.
-Your primary key is verified before you proceed.
+Add others optionally.
+Each has a direct link to get your key.
+Your key is verified before you proceed.

 **Step 3 — Preferences**
 Choose whether to remember your keys on the device and optionally set a 4-digit PIN to lock the app.

-You can update, add, or switch providers anytime from the **⚙️ AI** tab.
+Switch providers anytime from the **⚙️ AI** tab.

 -----